Are local and virtual currencies about to change finance?

 Promoting solidarity, at a cost?

 Green, local and sustainable: in short, local currencies are hip.
 In addition to Germany, they are developing all around Europe: in Greece, in France, and in the United Kingdom, where they can also take the form of LETS – Local Exchange Trading Systems.
 Earlier this month an EU-backed project, Community Currencies in Action (CCIA), launched an information portal on community currencies showing the breadth of objectives they can have – for example SME liquidity, social inclusion or waste-reduction - as well as their issuance mechanisms, monetary elements and other aspects.
-But how much do local currencies really benefit the local economy?
+But how much do local currencies really benefit the local economy?In 2006, a Bundesbank economist claimed that: “the theoretical assumptions of the Schwundgeld concept are highly flawed” (Rösl, 2006).
+At the time, there were already 16 local or regional currencies in Germany, but the overall amount was very low, at roughly € 200,000.
+Did the crisis make the Bundesbank change its mind?
+Absolutely not: “Local currencies do not support the local economy, they generate costs instead” (Bundesbank, 2013).
+They are also accused of facilitating tax dodging.

 By design, local currencies force customers to buy goods within a local area, which curtails competition.
 “By segregating off different regions by means of local currencies, users and enterprises are deliberately opting out of an efficient division of labour across regional borders.
 Day-to-day goods and services are supplied not by the provider best placed to produce them, but by one’s neighbours” (Bundesbank, 2013).